 Now this can be anything.
 You know those cool mugs you can buy at the airport with a city’s name on it?
 I love those.
 Easy to pack and I drink a lot of coffee, so you can never have too many mugs.
 There are so many great companies out there designing cool travel-themed apparel.

 If you or your loved ones are mad about France, check out the Oui in France store where you can buy baguette t-shirts and I heart France tote bags.
 Foodie travelers will adore the map prints from Legal Nomads online store.
 They are a really unique way to spice up a room and you can choose from tons of different countries.
 There’s even one for Mexico!

 I also love these New York makeup bags from Pamela Barsky.
 Some of them are not travel related at all, but are just hilarious.
 She also makes funny luggage tags.
 Have I mentioned that as a traveler you can never have enough bags?
-How about winter goodies?
-My friend Kate, a traveler and fellow expat knits them by hand in the color of your choice.
-Check out her Etsy page!

 6. A Kindle